By Anton Hout

 Well, they've done everything they can to destroy your life, to snuff out any joy or possibility of hope.
 They've delighted in inflicting pain on you and your family.
 They've laughed as you've wept.
 They've spit in your face knowing there was nothing you could do about it.
 They knew that there would be no coworker, no manager, no human resources staff, no union and, indeed, no law to defend you.

-All of the rules of common decency and fair play that you've tried to live by are nothing but a pathetic, ironic joke.
-While you were trying to do your best, trying to make a difference they were busy tearing you down, slandering you, sabotaging you, vilifying you, killing you inch by bloody inch.
+All the rules of common decency and fair play that you've tried to live by are nothing but a pathetic, ironic joke.
+While you were trying to do your best, trying to make a difference, they were busy tearing you down, slandering you, sabotaging you, vilifying you, killing you inch by bloody inch.

 They might be forgiven had they not known, not understood what they were doing.
 But they did know, they did understand — they reveled in it.
 Your misery was their joy, they savoured every moment of your suffering.
 The more torture they could inflict the more they delighted.